1969

 Lee Lozano, New York; Dallas, sold; through [Van Liere Modern and Contemporary Art, Ltd., New York, New York], 1998.
 [Lawrence Markey, Inc., New York, New York], sold; to Sol and Carol LeWitt, Chester, Connecticut, 1998, gift to Harvard University Art Museums, 1998.
 NOTE: Sale through Van Liere from "Lee Lozano / Matrix 135", Hartford CT: Wadsworth Atheneum, 1998.

-20th centuryAmericanBlack ink with blue, red, and black ground pigments on off-white antique laid paper
+20th centuryAmericanBlack ink and black crayon on off-white laid paper

 20th centuryAmerican